-Attention deficit hyperactivity disorder (ADHD) is a problem with behaviour that can range from mild to severe.
+Attention deficit hyperactivity disorder (ADHD) is a behavioural condition that can range from mild to severe.
 There are different types of ADHD, depending on whether inattention (problems with concentrating) or hyperactivity-impulsivity (being too active - difficulty staying focused) is the main issue.

 ADHD is a persistent problem that does not come and go and that cannot be 'switched off' voluntarily.
 It includes:

 - Inattention - difficulty staying focused, being easily distracted and forgetful; or

 - Hyperactivity-impulsivity - being overactive and problems focusing or controlling urges, as well as being disorganised; or

 - A combination of both behaviours.